Aloha to Betty Hay

 While her son Warren was a toddler, Betty Hay’s desire to decorate her home led her to explore the art of oil painting.
 She loved painting outdoors on location and became a prolific artist of Hawaiian landscapes for over six decades.
 Her original oil paintings hang in countless collections throughout Hawaiʻi, the mainland and worldwide.
 Her artwork has been printed into wine labels, phone books, posters, featured in numerous magazines and other publications.
 Her stunning interpretations of our unique Hawaiian islands will continue to be everlasting.
 Betty Hay was a true artist whose talent, grace and elegance will be dearly missed.

-Betty Hay is survived by her husband of over 59 years Keoki Freeland, son Warren (Sandie) Freeland and granddaughter Maile, daughter Kimberley (Trav) Duro and grandchildren Nohea and Maluhia, daughter Denby Freeland and granddaughters ʻŌlali and Kāhili, a brother, nieces, nephews, innumerable friends and artists.
-Betty Hay was preceded in death by her parents James Hay and Elizabeth Wodehouse.
+Betty Hay is survived by her husband of over 59 years Keoki Freeland, son Warren (Sandie) Freeland and granddaughter Maile, daughter Kimberley (Trav) Duro and grandchildren Nohea and Maluhia, daughter Denby Freeland and granddaughters ʻŌlali and Kāhili, brother James Hay Wodehouse, nieces, nephews, innumerable friends and artists.
+Betty Hay was preceded in death by her half-sister Pauahi Wodehouse Clark and parents James Hay and Elizabeth Wodehouse.

 Betty Hay will live on in the hearts of her friends and family and will always be remembered for her timeless beauty, extraordinary artistic talent, and her love for Hawaiʻi.
 A Celebration of Life and her legacy will be held Sunday, May 28, 2:00pm at Hui Noʻeau Visual Arts Center.
 In Betty Hayʻs memory friends may donate to Hui Noʻeau Visual Arts Center on Maui or Punahou School on Oʻahu.